Oonagh (singer): Biography

-Early life and education

-Senta-Sofia Delliponti was born on 16 April 1990, in Wolfsburg, Germany, to Maik Delliponti and Elena Delliponti.
+Senta-Sofia Delliponti was born on 16 April 1990 in Wolfsburg to Maik Delliponti and Elena Delliponti.
 Her father is Italian and a pizza maker, and her mother is Bulgarian and a music teacher.
 She was named after the actress Senta Berger and the capital of her mother's home country, Sofia.
 She grew up in Gifhorn, Lower Saxony and has a younger brother.

-At the age of 13, Delliponti made her first appearance on the casting show Star Search, during which she took second place in the category Music Act from 10 to 15 years.
+At the age of 13, Delliponti made her first appearance on the casting show Star Search on Sat.1, during which she took second place in the category Music Act from 10 to 15 years.
 With other candidates on the show, she released the single Smile, which made it to fifth place in the German music charts.
 She released a second single entitled Mother with the winner of Star Search, Daniel Siegert, although it only made it to number 71 in the charts.
 She appeared with Daniel Siegert on Die Schlager des Jahres 2003 (a compilation of hits of 2003).
 She also sang one track on a Christmas album released by TV Allstars.
 After completing her secondary school diploma in 2006, Delliponti was trained in acting and vocals at the Charlottenburg Acting School in Berlin from 2007 until 2010.